 Tom lifted Kit off the ground but before he could straighten, she slipped awkwardly from his grasp and slid back onto the sand.

 “No, it’s all right.
 I lost my grip is all.”

-Tom wrapped his arm around Kit’s back and placed a hand beneath her arm, but as he lifted her, she drew in a sharp breath.
+Tom wrapped his arm around Kit’s back and placed a hand beneath her arm, but as he lifted her, she groaned.

 “You’re hurting me,” she said.